sambeau/gork/docs/README.md

-# GORK
+# Gork

-Gork is an experimental text adventure game system.
+Experimental text adventure game system.

+# Status

+Currently gork is a glorified pretty printer.
+It can parse simple game scripts and print them out.
+It doesn't actually run them yet.

-# BUILD
+# Build

 To build you first need to make and install goyacc and nex and put them in the bin directory.